Rsbuild Instance

 rsbuild.onDevCompileDone

-Called after each development environment build, you can use isFirstCompile to determine whether it is the first build.
+Called after each development mode build, you can use isFirstCompile to determine whether it is the first build.

 • Type: